LyGhT1337/DiscordDarkness/README.md

-# DiscordDarkness - A WiP Theme based on DiscordElectro - Working 15.08.2020
+# DiscordDarkness - A WiP Theme based on DiscordElectro

 Compact, squared and dark for nightowls!